 Is there a Pokémon card game app?

 The Pokémon card game app comes with four decks for free.
-You can add Pokémon cards you own in real life by scanning codes included with booster packs and decks, and trade cards online just as you would in person.
+You can add Pokémon cards by scanning codes included with booster packs and decks, and trade cards online just as you would in person.
 You can also unlock free packs by playing games using the app.

 A tutorial mode makes the Pokémon card game app a good way to learn how to play the Pokémon TCG, while the app's deck builder can make figuring out how to build a Pokémon TCG deck with your cards easy.